tknerr/bills-kitchen/README.md

 # Bill's Kitchen

-All you (or Bill Gates would) need for cooking with Chef and Vagrant on Windows, shrink-wrapped in a portable package.
+A [DevPack](http://blog.tknerr.de/blog/2014/10/09/devpack-philosophy-aka-works-on-your-machine/) with all you (or Bill Gates would) need for cooking with Chef and Vagrant on Windows, shrink-wrapped in a portable package.

 ![Bill's Kitchen Screenshot](https://raw.github.com/tknerr/bills-kitchen/master/doc/bills_kitchen_screenshot.png)